rht-labs/api-design/README.md

 ### Validating Your Document Against the OpenAPI Spec

+## Generating An Automation API Document Via The Labs Console: An Example
+TODO when console is ready

 # Code Generation
 The code-gen folder contains scripts and helpers to generate the code we need from these APIs.
 For now, the scripts need to be run in the code-gen directory else they will fail.